Anti-virus program blocks vDosSetup

 Spent some initial time on fine-tuning the PDF's, and optimizing the automated document handling.

 In overall no, a DOS application will need a minimum amount of memory to run.
-Mostly, extra memory beyond this will be unused, can even have a negative performance effect.
-For instance FoxProX will first ‘format’ all XMS memory that has been made available by XMEM=.
-If it only needs 3 MB, while 63 MB is set by XMEM=63 XMS, it will still initialize those extra 60 MB of memory.
-FoxProX won’t run any faster, but will take much longer to start.
+Mostly, extra memory beyond this will remain unused, can even have a negative performance effect.
+For instance FoxProX will first ‘format’ all memory made available by XMEM= in config.txt.
+If it only needs 8 MB, while 63 MB is set, it will still initialize that extra 55 MB of memory.
+FoxProX won’t run any faster, but will take much longer to start!

-Why support 63 MB of XMS/EMS memory, while for instance 4 MB was already considered a luxury when DOS programs were developed?
+Why support 63 MB of XMS/EMS/EXT memory, while for instance 4 MB was already considered a luxury when most DOS programs were developed?
 Simply because 63 MB plus 1 MB conventional memory = 64 MB.
 In the past vDos made sure a program didn’t read/write beyond the set memory.
 An absolute maximum of 64 MB provided for some speed gain with these constant tests.
 For some time vDos is more optimistic with that, and leaves it to Windows to catch eventual memory violations.
-The next vDos version will probably only allow for more realistic XMEM settings; a far lower maximum than 63 MB.
+The next vDos version could well only allow for more realistic XMEM settings; a far lower maximum than 63 MB.

 One exception to this rule could be an editor, handling a multi megabyte file.
 It could run slower if that file doesn’t fit in the available memory.